Yokohama Shopping Street 6-Man Tag Team Championship

 Yokohama Shopping Street 6-Man Tag Team Championship is a professional wrestling six-man tag team championship owned by the Big Japan Pro Wrestling (BJW) promotion.
 The title was created on August 4, 2012.
 As the name suggests, the title is usually defended in the Yokohama shopping street area.
 The title was first announced in May 2012 and the first champions were crowned when the team of Kazuki Hashimoto, Takumi Tsukamoto and Yuji Okabayashi defeated Yoshihito Sasaki, Shinya Ishikawa and Masashi Otani in a six-man tag team match.

-There have been a total of 41 reigns shared between 28 different teams consisting of 41 distinctive champions.
-The current champions are Abdullah Kobayashi, Daiju Wakamatsu and Kankuro Hoshino who are in their first reign as a team.
+There have been a total of 48 reigns shared between 36 different teams consisting of 50 distinctive champions.
+The current champions are Daisuke Sekimoto, Kazumi Kikuta and Yasufumi Nakanoue who are in their first reign as a team.